Michigan Online Gambling Launch Dates

 Much like several other states with legal sports betting, the industry’s biggest brands are on their way to Michigan.
 Some of these brands already struck partnerships with retail casinos in the state.

-Brands like FanDuel Sportsbook, Fox Bet, William Hill, and PointsBet have partnerships in place with state casinos.
+Brands like FanDuel Sportsbook, FOX Bet, William Hill, BetMGM, and PointsBet have partnerships in place with state casinos.
 Michigan bettors can expect to see mobile betting platforms from these companies at some point.

 The actual launch of Michigan’s online sportsbooks is still pending but is expected in early 2021.